-If your TV, film, music videos, commercials, still photography or interactive project (such as video games, augmented reality & virtual reality) will be filming in Dallas and you are using at least 15 Dallas hotel rooms, you could qualify for this incentive.
-The fund is administered by our TPID Partners.
+If your TV, film, music video, commercial, still photography or interactive project (such as video games, augmented reality & virtual reality) will be filming in Dallas and you are using at least 15 Dallas hotel room nights, you could qualify for this incentive.
+The project must apply prior to shooting and use a participating hotel.

 Click here for a list of participating hotels.